Karthik2370/Thread-clothing-brand/README.md

 Experience the live demo at: [Your deployment URL]

-For the best experience, try the complete checkout flow including the Stripe payment integration!
+For the best experience, try the complete checkout flow including the Razorpay payment integration with test credentials!

+---

+## 🤝 Contributing

+Feel free to fork this project and submit pull requests for any improvements!

+## 📞 Support

+For any questions or issues, please open an issue in the repository or contact the maintainer.